Irieo/ARO-GasInfrastructure/README.md

 Working paper link soon.

 ### The code reproduces the benchmarks from the paper
-Note that model output files are not uploaded to github due to limits on individual file size and on repository size in general.
+Note that model output files are uploaded into 'results' folder.
+The folder contains the results used in the paper in the [GAMS Data eXchange (GDX)](https://www.gams.com/latest/docs/UG_GDX.html) format

 ### Citing us